RedisJSON/RedisJSON/README.md

 The only file you really need to start writing Redis modules.
 Either put this path into your module's include path, or copy it.

-Notice: The original file is in the Redis repo, this is an up to date copy of it.
+Notice: The original file is from the Redis repo, this is an up-to-date copy of it.

 ### 2. LibRMUtil

-A small library of utility functions and macros for module developers, Including:
+A small library of utility functions and macros for module developers, including:

 * Easier argument parsing for your commands.
 * Testing utilities that allow you to wrap your module's tests as a redis command.